 In real estate, as-in many other things we spend money on, “cheapest” and “best” rarely go together.
 I would suggest that if there is ever a time you want a true professional in your corner that expertly looks out for your interests, a real estate transaction is just such a time.
 Sellers that might never shop for the cheapest clothes, cheapest food, or cheapest car will still sometimes be lured by the notion that hiring a discount broker to represent them will save them thousands.
 There are also many agents willing to negotiate their commissions, even those working at non-discount brokerages.
 Those same agents are probably the least likely to be skilled in negotiations on your behalf.
 If they readily negotiate away their own pay, do you really expect them to look out for your money with more skill and fortitude?

 Looking at real estate agent commissions from just a percentage standpoint doesn’t give you a clear picture, because it doesn’t actually take into account what an agent can do to increase what you NET on a property.
-I have zero doubt that paying 3% to a great agent with excellent marketing and a serious commitment to your financial position can NET you more in a listing than an agent that charges 2% or less and does absolutely nothing to market your property and negotiate for you.
+I have zero doubt that paying a strong commission to a great agent with excellent marketing and a serious commitment to your financial position can NET you more in a listing than a discount agent that charges less but does little to market your property and negotiate effectively for you.

 I have had several recent listings where my negotiating strategy and approach likely saved each client five or even six figures.
 That kind of circumstance is not at all unusual.
 Real estate is no different than most other places in life, you often get what you pay for.
 However, in real estate, the stakes are much, much higher than just about anywhere else we spend or invest money.
 Paying a higher commission doesn’t guarantee excellent representation, however I believe you are more likely to find good representation with a full service brokerage rather than a discount broker / agent.